benjaminabbitt/evented/README.md

 No, but it will certainly help structure your application.
 Sometimes, domain driven design vocabulary is used within the Evented system, but I endeavour to keep its use as minimal as possible.

 ### Use Event Sourcing?
 No, but it will help, and the framework makes it as easy as possible.
 The framework will require you to use events, but you do not have to use event sourcing.
-The business logic can be passed a serialized snapshot and a single-event list for every execution and return a new snapshot which the framework will store.
+The business logic can be passed a serialized snapshot of the business state and a single-event list for every execution and return a new snapshot which the framework will persist.

 ## I have questions.
 Why did you...?
 ### Use Go?
 A few factors:
 * I wanted something that had robust support for GRPC, so that framework users can program in the language and runtime of their choosing.
-* Go can and does compile to static executable code, reducing container sizes.
-Other options were unattractive (except for Rust, which looks great, but doesn't have first-class support for GRPC)
+* Go compiles to static executable code, reducing container sizes.
+Other options were unattractive (except for Rust, which looks great, but doesn't have first-party support for GRPC at the time of this writing).
 * I wanted to learn Go, as it is gaining steam in the DevOps community.

 ### Use the generated protobuf/grpc data models throughout all layers of the application?
 Isn't that bad architecture?